 - Collaborated with Sales on recommending appropriate products for clients resulting in increased revenues.

 - Acted as liaison between employees and clients to ensure all customer service inquiries, and complaints were handled properly.

-- Handled administrative aspects of sales including recorded inventory, accepts customer payments, and inputs daily sales logs.
+- Handled administrative aspects of sales including recording inventory, accepting customer payments, and inputting daily sales logs.

-- Implemented and conducted career seminars, scheduled and confirmed interviews as well as arrange job advertisements.
+- Implemented and conducted career seminars, scheduled and confirmed interviews as well as arranged job advertisements.